 My research covers areas including: Classical/Marxian political economy; computational simulation methods and agent-based computational modeling, as well as computational social science, more broadly; exploitation theory, particularly the relationship between exploitation and income and wealth inequality; the history of economic thought; and macroeconomics with a focus on growth, distribution, and climate change.
 The general focus of Read More ...

-I am a Research Fellow at the Center for the History of Political Economy at Duke University and the Archivist for Duke's Economists' Papers Archive.
+I am Assistant Professor of Economics at the University of Massachusetts Boston.
 I received a Ph.D. in Economics from the New School for Social Research in 2013 (completed under the supervision of Duncan Foley) and hold a B.A. in Economics from the University of Massachusetts - Amherst.
-Previously, I was faculty at Dickinson College.
+Recently, I have been a Research Fellow at the Center for the History of Political Economy at Duke University and the Archivist for Duke's Economists' Papers Archive.

 My research interests include: Classical/Marxian Political Economy; Computational Methods, particularly simulation modeling and agent-based modeling, but also methods in Computational Social Science more broadly; Exploitation Theory, including the relationship between exploitation and measurements of inequality; the History of Economic Thought, particularly the history of general equilibrium theory and computation of equilibrium; and Macroeconomics with a focus on growth, distribution, and climate change.

 My teaching expertise includes: Microeconomics; Macroeconomics; Political Economy; Research Methods, including computational techniques and simulation modeling; Social Choice and Welfare, including social and economic justice, equity, and inequality; the History of Economic Thought; Mathematical Economics; and International Political Economy.